mzruiz/portfolio/about.md

 ## West Chester University
 During college I was an average student at best.
 I spent more time relaxing and playing video games than I did in the library; I was never good at studying.
 I managed to graduate with a 3.2 GPA but failed to have any internships.
-No internships was the result of me falling in love with VR during my junior year.
-A friend and I started embarking on a monumental contractor VR app called Walls using the [Oculus Rift](https://www.oculus.com/) and [Unity](https://unity.com/) that ultimately died off near graduation.

 ## Corporate Salesforce Trainer at Revature
 After graduation, I was without any glimspe of a job offer.
 I had begun Ubering and was getting ready to make the transition back to manual labor.
 Luckily for me I heard back from [Revature](revature.com).
 Like thousands of others, Revature's bootcamp gave me the platform I needed to enter the Software Engineering field as a Salesforce Developer.
 I finished at the top of my class and was offered an internal position to become a Corporate Trainer.